JakubStachh/Rust-Projects-WIP/Rust Projects/Anagram Check/Readme.md

 - If the maps are not equal, the function returns false.

-### The main function demonstrates how to use the <mark>are_anagrams()</mark> function with two test cases: one where the words are anagrams and one where they are not.
+### The main function demonstrates how to use the `are_anagrams()` function with two test cases: one where the words are anagrams and one where they are not.

 ## 🎯 Example Output
 ```sh